Preston-Landers/QuietPlaces/Readme.md

 The geofence sends the app a notification when the user enters or exits a circularly defined geographic region (a point plus a radius.)
-The MainActivity registers a broadcast receiver for this geofence event and passes the event to the QuietPlaceMapMarker (QPMM, see below).
+The MainActivity registers a broadcast receiver for this geofence event and passes the event to the associated QuietPlaceMapMarker (QPMM, see below.)
 The QPMM determines if the ringer should be silenced or unsilenced.
 For instance, we should not unsilence if we're still inside another overlapping Quiet Place.
 These geofence events are processed even if the app is in the background.